linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/options-deposit-insurance-reform-full.md

 Deposit insurance pricing is a tool that promotes fund adequacy, encourages the fair allocation of the cost of deposit insurance across banks and, to some extent, influences bank risk-taking.
 Requiring collateralization of large uninsured deposits may also be considered an option to limit bank reliance on uninsured deposits, reduce depositor run incentives, and increase depositor discipline.
 Limiting the convertibility of large uninsured deposits would restrict the capacity of depositors to run and may improve depositor discipline in a manner that does not threaten financial stability.

 This report evaluates three options to reform the deposit insurance system.
 Ordered only for clarity of discussion, Limited Coverage maintains the current structure of deposit insurance in which there is a finite deposit insurance limit that applies across depositors and types of accounts.
 Limited Coverage includes the possibility of an increased, but finite, deposit insurance limit.
 Unlimited Coverage provides unlimited deposit insurance.
-Targeted Coverage allows for different levels of deposit insurance coverage across different types of accounts and focuses on higher coverage for busi payment accounts.
+Targeted Coverage allows for different levels of deposit insurance coverage across different types of accounts and focuses on higher coverage for business payment accounts.
 Targeted Coverage includes the possibility that some account types receive unlimited coverage, while others do not.
 Although each option has strengths and weaknesses, Targeted Coverage captures many of the financial stability benefits of expanded coverage while mitigating many of the undesirable consequences.

 Each option should be viewed alongside other policy changes.
 Because each of the options has relative strengths and weaknesses, their effectiveness depends upon the extent to which other policies are pursued simultaneously.
 Regulation and supervision and deposit insurance pricing can be used to support financial stability objectives and mitigate consequences.
 In addition, limiting the convertibility of large uninsured deposits, requiring collateralization